Brampton Soccer Centre

-History and details
+The Brampton Soccer Centre is a soccer-specific sports venue and recreation centre in Brampton, Ontario, Canada.
+Inaugurated on June 25, 2007, it was known as Save Max Sports Centre from 2020 to 2026.
+It is located in the neighbourhood of Springdale.

-Prompted by ward 9 & 10 Councillor (2003-06) Garnett Manning, Mayor Susan Fennell and Brampton city councillors promoted the idea of a new recreation centre on the southwest corner of Dixie Road and Sandalwood Parkway location.
-The initial concept for the facility was to have it host Ice Hockey, Basketball/Volleyball and Soccer.
-Community feedback however, resulted in a shift in the plans, thus rendering the building as a soccer only facility.
-(Evidence of the original plans is quite obvious in attendance as each of the 4 turf fields has 'Zamboni' access.)
-The facility was created by Atlas Corporation at the cost of $26.9 million.
-On the grand opening day, approximately 2000 people celebrated with a huge community barbecue, and took part in a giant group photo to commemorate the opening of the centre.
+Background

-Brampton Soccer Centre is a citywide destination location, which serves all Brampton residents.
-Outside the centre, there are four outdoor soccer field with two overlapping cricket pitches.
-Inside, there are four indoor soccer fields and community rooms.
+The venue was first proposed by Ward 9 & 10 Councillor Garnett Manning, with Mayor Susan Fennell and other Brampton city councillors later supporting the idea of a new recreation centre on the southwest corner of Dixie Road and Sandalwood Parkway.
+The initial concept for the facility was to host ice hockey, basketball, volleyball, and soccer.
+Mayor Fennell reviewed the plans and sought a shift toward rendering the building a soccer-only facility.
+The facility was constructed by the Atlas Corporation at the cost of $26.9 million.
+Outside the venue, there are four outdoor soccer fields with two overlapping cricket pitches, basketball courts, and a playground with a splashpad.
+Inside, there are four indoor soccer fields, community rooms, a snack bar, a gymnasium, and a dance studio.
 The facility was designed and developed by the City of Brampton and is accessible to facility users of all ages.
-The centre is used by the four major Brampton soccer clubs: Brampton Adult Soccer, Brampton Youth Soccer Club, Brampton East Youth Soccer Club, and Brams United Girls Soccer Club.
-The centre also hosts pick up soccer.
+The centre is used by four major Brampton soccer clubs: Brampton Adult Soccer, Brampton Youth Soccer Club, Brampton East Youth Soccer Club, and Brams United Girls Soccer Club.
+The centre also hosts pick-up soccer and summer camps organized by the city.
+The venue is credited for the growth of soccer in the city.